str4int/KQL-Repository/README.md

 # KQL
-KQL to help our day to day jobs
+KQL to help our daily tasks